 WORK LOCATION: Incumbent will conduct the majority of work at the Department of Technology, 1011 Turk Street.
 However, there may be situations where the incumbent will be required to work at other sites throughout the City of San Francisco as necessary.

 NATURE OF WORK: Incumbent must be willing to work on an as-need basis up to 1040 hours a year as determined by the department.
 Travel within San Francisco may be required.

-One year of verifiable experience in a public contact position providing or soliciting information by telephone or radio such as positions with heavy public contact in answering complaints, telephone operations, or dispatching work; AND
+One (1) year of experience in a public contact position providing or soliciting information by telephone or radio (such as positions with heavy public contact in answering complaints, telephone operations, or dispatching work); AND

 Six (6) months of experience in the operation of digital communication lines, including experience in the maintenance and repair of electrical circuits.

-2. SECURITY CLEARANCES AND BACKGROUND INVESTIGATIONS: Positions in this classification may require that successful candidates who become eligible for appointment may be required to go through a background investigation to determine the candidate’s suitability for employment in this classification.
+2. Security Clearances & Background Investigations: Positions in this classification may require that successful candidates who become eligible for appointment may be required to go through a background investigation to determine the candidate’s suitability for employment in this classification.
 Factors considered in the investigation may include employment history, use of illegal/controlled substances.
 Reasons for rejection based on this investigation may include, but not limited to: applicable convictions, repeated or serious violations of the law, inability to accept supervision, inability to follow rules and regulations, falsification of application materials and/or other relevant factors.
 Failure to obtain and maintain security clearance may be basis for termination.